MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apple-watch.md

 ## Use the Power BI app on the Apple Watch

-Get to the Power BI Apple Watch app either from the watch's springboard, or by clicking the Power BI widget (if configured) directly from the watch face.
+Get to the Power BI Apple Watch app either from the watch's springboard, or by tapping the Power BI widget (if configured) directly from the watch face.

 :::image type="content" source="./media/mobile-apple-watch/pbi_aplwatch_complicatn240arrow.png" alt-text="Photograph shows an Apple Watch with the Power BI app.":::